 Running burns mad calories.
 But, if you don’t back your miles with the right diet, you are DOOMED to FAIL.
 There is no way around it.

-As a result, today I decided to share with you a list of the bad foods that you should avoid like the plague if you are serious about losing weight and running your best.
 These foods offer little nutritional value and can actually cause real damage, therefore, you would rather not eat them at all.

 1. Processed Foods